 Truth be told, I did not grow up dreaming of becoming an artist or a photographer, but life has a way of taking you down unexpected roads.

-During my time in the mountains I became acutely aware I had started to view the world around me differently.
+During my time in the mountains I became acutely aware that I had started to view the world around me differently.
 I started to see lines, shapes, patterns and textures.
 I connected with the recurrent flow of water, the rhythmic movement of trees as they blew in the wind and the subtle tonal transitions of the mountains contours.
-For the first time in my life I felt I was integrated into the world around me, rather than just an observer.
+For the first time in my life I felt integrated into the world around me, rather than just an observer.

 It is not something I can fully explain.
 It’s just how I see.

 In a very short time, photography has become an invaluable part of my life.
 It is through this medium that I can share with others how I interpret the world around me.
 It allows me to express what I am seeing, feeling and experiencing.
 Photography has provided me the opportunity to confront my existential dilemma caused by the TBI.
 It has helped me to accept the loss of the person I was and learn to embrace the person I am today.

 Thank you for allowing me to share with you the world as I see it!